replit/kaboom/CONTRIBUTING.md

 Doc rendered on the website is built through `npm run build` command.
 This will generate a `site/doc.json` which contains all the documentation information.

 To view the built documentation, use `npm run site`.
-Or if you want to preview changes as you're editting, use `npm run devsite` instead, then `npm run build` should trigger refresh the page with updated content.
+Or if you want to preview changes as you're editing, use `npm run devsite` instead, then `npm run build` should trigger refresh the page with updated content.

 ## Demo